 The date of publication is the earliest date that the final published version is released by the publisher.
 In most cases, this is the online publication date (rather than the print publication date).

 This workflow diagram shows the practical steps involved when depositing a research output in Pure.
-The process is split up between authors and Library staff.
-Once a research output is deposited in Pure the record will be checked by staff.
-We endeavor to validate items within 7 days of deposit however during busy periods it may take longer.
+The process is split between authors and the Library.

-Information about how to use Pure is available from the Pure webpages:
+Information about how to use Pure is available from the Pure web pages:

 A visual step-by-step guide showing how to deposit your research in Pure is also available.
 We have also created a self-archiving guide which you may find useful.